 Class cancellations or delays as determined by the professor will be listed on the MSMC portal.

-Distance Education at the Mount
+Online Learning at the Mount

-Mount Saint Mary College promotes the application of distance learning technologies in hundreds of courses offered to undergraduate students every year, from enhancing traditional classroom instruction to enabling the delivery of teaching online in lieu of on-campus class meetings.
+Mount Saint Mary College promotes the application of online learning technologies in hundreds of courses offered to undergraduate students every year, from enhancing traditional classroom instruction to enabling the delivery of teaching online in lieu of on-campus class meetings.
 The college views distance learning as an extremely valuable format to supplement classroom learning and to strengthen learner engagement and collaboration in all traditional undergraduate programs.
-For graduate and adult undergraduate programs, distance learning also provides the opportunity to increase access for student populations that otherwise would not be able to participate in and benefit from the College's higher education programs due to the constraints of family, work and distance.
+For graduate and adult undergraduate programs, online learning also provides the opportunity to increase access for student populations that otherwise would not be able to participate in and benefit from the College's higher education programs due to the constraints of family, work and distance.

 This Library Guide serves as a resource for the distance learner to enrich his or her studies.
 This guide will direct you to the online library resources that are available, as well as provide outside links and suggestions for conducting further research.
 On these pages you will also find helpful links to writing and formatting your research papers, access to a librarian for individual help, and links to other resources available to students.